Cognitive Control & EEG Lab (4118 Colvard)

 Cognitive Aging

 The lab also collaborates with the Memory & Aging lab (Dr. Kristi Multhaup) at Davidson College in studying how cognitive processes change with age.
-We have completed a series of studies of how the ability to adapt to moment-by-moment changes in the amount of distracting information while performing a visual discrimination task changes with age.
-We are about to begin a project looking at whether or not specialized computer game training can slow or reverse typical cognitive declines during aging.
+We have completed a series of studies on how the ability to regulate task-relevant vs task-irrelevant information, for both externally-directed and internally-directed attention, changes with healthy (typical) aging.
+We have also completed a project looking at whether or not specialized computer game training can slow or reverse typical cognitive declines during aging.

 Cognitive Neuroscience of Health Psychology